What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 The 1968-1981 Playbook

-What was causing the shift?
-Growth was disappearing.
-The Nifty Fifty growth darlings (IBM, Polaroid, Xerox) couldn’t deliver the earnings growth priced into their multiples.
+Growth disappeared.
+The Nifty Fifty (IBM, Polaroid, Xerox) couldn’t deliver earnings priced into their multiples.
 When growth dies, capital rotates to scarcity.

 We’re in 1966 right now.
 Maybe 1967.

-Gold is already leading - the classic signal that paper assets are losing and hard assets are winning.
-Everything except SPX, NDX, Silver, BTC, and ETH is already in a confirmed secular bear market versus Gold.
+Gold is already leading—the signal that paper assets are losing and hard assets are winning.
+Everything except SPX, NDX, Silver, BTC, and ETH is in a confirmed secular bear market versus Gold.

 The secular rotation confirmation is 1-2 years away.
-The initial readings are present.
 The pattern is setting up exactly like it did before 1968.

 Why Growth is Dead

-AI is making everything faster, cheaper, more efficient.
-That’s the OPPOSITE of growth.
+AI makes everything faster, cheaper, more efficient.
+That’s the opposite of growth.

-Markets are pricing NVDA, MSFT, and the Magnificent 7 for “AI-driven growth” - but AI’s entire purpose is to reduce costs, compress margins, and eliminate jobs.
+Markets are pricing NVDA, MSFT, and the Magnificent 7 for “AI-driven growth”—but AI’s entire purpose is reducing costs, compressing margins, and eliminating jobs.
 Where’s the GDP growth in that?

 It’s not coming.
-It can’t come.
 Tech creates value through deflation, not expansion.

-Meanwhile, governments are desperate.
-They can’t find organic growth, so they’re manufacturing it.
-Michael Howell sees it clearly: capital is already being routed to the “real economy.”
+Governments are desperate for growth.
+They’re manufacturing it.
+Michael Howell sees it clearly: capital is being routed to the “real economy.”

 The Inflation Reduction Act.
 The CHIPS Act.
-Defense spending is surging.
+Defense spending surging.
 Infrastructure mandates.
 Reshoring requirements.

 The Global Energy Crisis

 US shale is in twilight.
-The sweet spots are drilling out, the decline rates are accelerating, and the easy gains are over.
-Shale was never a permanent solution - it was a short-term boom that’s now fading.
+Sweet spots are drilling out, decline rates are accelerating, easy gains are over.
+Shale was never permanent—it was a short-term boom that’s fading.

-OPEC discipline is holding because every member is needing revenue.
-The days of swing production to suppress prices are over.
+OPEC discipline is holding because every member needs revenue.
+Swing production to suppress prices is over.

 Global energy investment has been starved for 15 years.
 ESG mandates, “energy transition” narratives, and political pressure killed capital deployment.

-But demand?
-Demand isn’t cooperating with the peak oil 2030 fantasy.
+But demand isn’t cooperating with the peak oil 2030 fantasy.

 The Perfect Storm We Created

-The “energy transition” required three things: solar/wind scaling up, nuclear building out, or some magical breakthrough.
+The “energy transition” required solar/wind scaling up, nuclear building out, or some magical breakthrough.

 Nuclear?
 We destroyed it ourselves.
 Fukushima was a 1960s reactor hit by a once-in-generation tsunami.
 Actual radiation deaths: zero.
 Disaster-related deaths from evacuation: over 2,300.